StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 # 5. Clone this github on your laptop

-Clone the WebLogic Cloud Worshop git repository to your desktop.
+Clone the WebLogic Cloud Workshop git repository to your desktop.
 ```
 git clone https://github.com/StephaneMoriceau/WebLogic-Cloud-Workshop.git
 ```